johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 ---
 layout: post
 title: Start your passion project immediately!
-subtitle: Why you should start your personal product journey today
+subtitle: Why and how you should start your personal product journey today
 date: 2020-12-31 18:00:00 +1000
 category: product-management
 tags: